MitchMunn/nvidia-deepstream-guide/2_Metadata.md

 ## Attaching User Metadata
 User specific metadata can be attached to the `NvDsBatchMeta` within a Gst Buffer at the batch, frame, object level.
-Referencing the code in [[2_Metadata#Accessing or Modifying Metadata|Accessing or Modifying Metadata]].
+Referencing the code in [](2_Metadata.md#Accessing%20or%20Modifying%20Metadata|Accessing%20or%20Modifying%20Metadata).
 This is done by acquiring a user_meta object and setting some required fields in the object.

 ```python
 # Creating the NvDsUserMeta object